apereo/cas/docs/cas-server-documentation/integration/Delegate-Authentication.md

 Note that:

 - The list of allowed providers should contain the external identity provider names (i.e. client names).
-- The `permitUndefined` flag decide whether access should be granted in the event that no allowed providers are defined explicitly.
+- The `permitUndefined` flag decides whether access should be granted in the event that no allowed providers are defined explicitly.
+- The `exclusive` flag decides whether authentication should be exclusively limited to allowed providers, disabling other methods such as username/password, etc.

 ## Provisioning